Caenorhabditis elegans: Anatomy

 Males have a single-lobed gonad, a vas deferens, and a tail specialized for mating, which incorporates spicules.
 Hermaphrodites have two ovaries, oviducts, and spermatheca, and a single uterus.

-C. elegans neurons contain dendrites which extend from the cell to receive neurotransmitters, and a process that extends to the nerve ring (the "brain") for a synaptic connection between neurons.
-The biggest difference is that C. elegans has motor excitatory and inhibitory neurons, known as cholinergic and gabaergic neurons, which simply act as further regulation for the tiny creature.
-They have no influence on the nervous system besides regulating neuron impulses.
+There are 302 neurons in C. elegans, approximately one-third of all the somatic cells in the whole body.
+Many neurons contain dendrites which extend from the cell to receive neurotransmitters or other signals, and a process that extends to the nerve ring (the "brain") for a synaptic connection with other neurons.
+C. elegans has excitatory cholinergic and inhibitory GABAergic motor neurons which connect with body wall muscles to regulate movement.
+In addition, these neurons and other neurons such as interneurons use a variety of neurotransmitters to control behaviors.